Kevin Murray (American football): Post-career awards

-Professional
+Professional career

 Murray made himself eligible for the NFL draft after his junior year, but went undrafted.
 Although one of the nation's top orthopedic specialists cleared Murray to play in the NFL, concerns about his health and lingering issues with his ankle kept teams away.
 Murray had two brief professional stints, signing as a free-agent with the San Francisco 49ers and the Calgary Stampeders, but eventually retired due to the chronic ankle injury that had plagued him since his early days at Texas A&M.

 Coaching

-Murray was serving as the high school quarterback coach at Parish Episcopal School and runs the Air 14 Quarterback Academy.
+Murray was serving as the high school quarterback coach at Parish Episcopal School and runs the Air 14 Quarterback Academy as of 2013.

 Personal life

 Murray is married to Missy Murray.
 His son Kyler played quarterback in his father's footsteps at Texas A&M before transferring to the University of Oklahoma, where he won the Heisman Trophy in 2018.
-Kyler went on to become the first-overall pick in the 2019 NFL Draft by the Arizona Cardinals.
+Kyler went on to become the first-overall pick in the 2019 NFL draft by the Arizona Cardinals.